-Welcome to the Buckley Space Force Base, Colo., official website.
-This site is provided as a public service through the efforts of the Buckley Garrison Public Affairs office.
+Welcome to the Buckley Space Force Base official website.
+This site is provided as a public service through the efforts of the Space Base Delta 2 Public Affairs office.

-Our Vision and Mission clarify our path forward and solidify our organizing purpose as a combined, total force Airmen and space professionals (military, civilian, and contractor) in the Buckley Garrison:
+Our Vision and Mission clarify our path forward and solidify our organizing purpose as a combined, total force Airmen and space professionals (military, civilian, and contractor) in Space Base Delta 2:

 Vision: Space-focused warrior Airmen ready to dominate today’s fight and tomorrow’s challenges.